 Crime affects everyone.
-With nearly 1 in 4 adults in the United States having some sort of criminal conviction, odds are you know somebody who has been convicted of a crime, or suffered as a result of someone else's offense.
+With nearly one in three adults in the United States having some sort of criminal conviction, odds are you know somebody who has been convicted of a crime, or suffered as a result of someone else's offense.
 And we all are paying more and more to lock men and women up for their offenses.
 Yet, with all the emphasis on incarceration, recidivism rates remain extremely high, as those who eventually leave prison struggle to reintegrate into society.

 Prison Fellowship seeks to change our criminal justice system at every level so that it respects the inherent dignity of every person.
 We promote policies that help to create safer communities, that respect those who have been harmed by crime, and that bring about true transformation in the lives of those who have been responsible for crime.

 THINK YOU KNOW ABOUT THE CRIMINAL JUSTICE SYSTEM?

 Prison Fellowship recently visited Washington, DC, to ask people in front of the Supreme Court building some general questions about the criminal justice system, and to get their thoughts on how to best reform it.

 Restorative Justice Programs in Your State

 CRIMINAL JUSTICE ISSUES

 Informative overviews about major criminal justice topics, including Prison Fellowship's position on each issue and relevant advocacy accomplishments.
 Under some topics, you will also find links to more in-depth Prison Fellowship resources, such as briefs, white papers, and testimony.

 God calls His people to seek justice.
 But given the complexities of our criminal justice system, how can followers of Jesus have a clear understanding of criminal justice issues and take action to promote peace and restoration?